By Peter C. Kleponis, Ph.D., SATP, CSAT-C

 |No Expression of Affection||No Modeling of Physical Self-Care|

 Note: While most abuse occurs in the family, it can come from persons outside the family such as neighbors, babysitters, teachers, coaches, youth leaders, and clergy.
 Bullying from peers is also a form of abuse that can be highly traumatic.
-If you have been the victim of abuse from anyone outside your family, discuss this with your therapist.
+If you have been a victim of abuse, discuss this with your therapist, law enforcement, or a trusted individual.

 According to Dr. Laaser, invasive wounds determine the form of the addiction (pornography/sex).
 However, it’s the abandonment wounds that fuel the addiction.
 These wounds of rejection and neglect can take years to heal.
 When they are triggered, it’s easy to turn to pornography/sex to ease the pain.